Data Center Cooling System – Natural Cooling

 Natural Ventilation

 Natural Ventilation is a great fit for data centers.
 The free-air opening allows the warm air to rise and out of the facility, away from the equipment.
 Supported by intake louvers at the sidewall, a natural air-flow path is created.
 This provides non-powered, natural air movement throughout the day.
+In fact, Moffitt has a specialized wall louver, The DataStream Louver modular wall system, designed specifically for data centers.

 A proper Natural Ventilation Solution in a Data Center must consider several factors.
 This includes air-quality, exterior temperatures, humidity, airflow, heat-load, and more.
 Some factors, like air quality, can be resolved with optional add-ons like filters.
 Other issues, like temperatures and humidity, come into play when selecting a location for a facility.
 Finally, factors like airflow and heat-load are considered when designing a natural ventilation system.